volopasse/Ramblings-of-a-hackintosher/Pre-Install.md

 All can be downloaded from [here] (https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ)

 ## Step 4 - Setting up the config.plist
 For ease of use, we are going to download [Clover Configurator](http://mackie100projects.altervista.org/download-mac.php?version=classic) and configure our config.plist with that.
-You can also use [Clover Configurator Cloud](http://cloudclovereditor.altervista.org/cce/index.php).
+You can also use [Clover Configurator Cloud (it's little outdated but still good)](http://cloudclovereditor.altervista.org/cce/index.php).

 * In Boot: select Verbose (-v) and debug=0x100.
 * In Devices, under USB, select Inject, Add ClockID and FixOwnership.